-Be About Change is dedicated to enhancing the lives of today’s youth in Nashville, TN— building their confidence and preparing them to serve the community.
+Be About Change empowers youth through literacy and leadership programs, combined with family and community support.
+We are dedicated to enhancing the lives of today’s youth in Tennessee— building their confidence and preparing them to serve the community.
 We do this through four programs:

-1) Tier 2 literacy support for elementary school students who struggle with reading (this simplifies teaching by providing struggling students with temporary interventions, allowing teachers to retain their current primary curriculum);
+1) Reading Success: supplemental literacy support for elementary school students who struggle with reading (this simplifies teaching by providing struggling students with temporary interventions, allowing teachers to retain their current primary curriculum);

 2) Families and Schools United: support for elementary school families that struggle with attendance and chronic absenteeism;